kakearney/foodwebgraph-pkg/README.md

-# foodwebgraph.m: Interactive food web diagrams for Ecopath
+# Interactive food web diagrams for Ecopath

 Author: Kelly Kearney

-This repository includes the Matlab code to perform the trophic group calculations, JSON file formatting, and divided edge bundling calculations necessary to plot food webs with the [d3-foodweb](TODO) D3 plugin.
+This repository includes the Matlab code to perform the trophic group calculations, JSON file formatting, and divided edge bundling calculations necessary to plot food webs with the [d3-foodweb](https://github.com/kakearney/d3-foodweb) D3 plugin.

 The d3-foodweb plugin, and this accompanying code, is currently a work in progress.
 It is being developed alongside the writing of a manuscript describing the underlying algorithms.
 Documentation and examples will improve as this manuscript progresses.

+This code was written to work with food web models designed for [Ecopath](http://ecopath.org/), a software suite commonly used in fisheries ecosystem modeling.
+To import an Ecopath model from either Ecopath with Ecosim, Rpath, or EwE-F into Matlab, you will need the [ecopath_matlab](https://github.com/kakearney/ecopath_matlab-pkg) toolbox.